DN-debug/peux-os-sitebuild/src/pages/peux-fetcher.md

       [peux-dotfiles](https://github.com/peux-os-sic)

-      Those who have Peux Fetcher installed, can pull the configuration directly.
+      Those who have Peux Fetcher installed (depicted in the image above), can pull the configuration directly.

       Please note that in some cases, these could contain uncleaned